When the death of a member of a ruling family occurs, the UAE enters a mourning period.

 The death of Sheikh Saeed bin Zayed, Representative of the Ruler of Abu Dhabi and brother of President Sheikh Mohamed, has led to three days of mourning.

-The death of a member of the UAE's royal families are typically marked with a mourning period.
-These can range from three days to up to 40 days.
+The death of a UAE ruling family member is generally marked with a mourning period, which can last between three and 40 days.

-The country implements this period as a mark of respect and life across the Emirates takes on a more sombre tone.
+The mourning period is intended as a mark of respect and life across the UAE takes on a more sombre tone.

 Radio stations play classical music and state-owned TV stations typically follow suit.
 Most live entertainment is usually cancelled and official events are often postponed.